MicrosoftDocs/architecture-center/docs/reference-architectures/iot/industrial-iot-hub-page.md

 This article provides an overview of industry-specific Industrial IoT (IIoT) solutions and scenarios.
 IIoT is the application of internet-of-things (IoT) technology to manufacturing and other industries.
 [Azure Industrial IoT](https://azure.github.io/Industrial-IoT) is a suite of Azure IoT Edge and IoT Hub components, Azure microservices, and other Azure services that integrate the cloud into industrial and manufacturing shop floors.

 Azure IIoT relies on industry-standard open interfaces, such as the [Open Platform Communications Unified Architecture (OPC UA)](https://opcfoundation.org/about/opc-technologies/opc-ua), to integrate device and sensor data into the Azure cloud.
 Cloud services can use this data to develop transformative business and industrial solutions.
-[Azure industrial IoT analytics guidance](../../guide/iiot-guidance/iiot-architecture.yml) describes an Azure IIoT analytics solution that uses platform-as-a-service (PaaS) components.
+For an IIoT solution that uses Azure platform-as-a-service (PaaS) components, see [Azure industrial IoT analytics guidance](../../guide/iiot-guidance/iiot-architecture.yml).

 For overall IIoT patterns and guides to use across industry verticals, see [Get started with Azure IoT solutions](iot-architecture-overview.md).
 The following Azure IIoT solutions and scenarios address unique business challenges for specific industries.

 ## Manufacturing

 - [Connected factory hierarchy service](../../solution-ideas/articles/connected-factory-hierarchy-service.yml).
-A hierarchy service lets businesses centrally define how production assets are organized within factories.
+A hierarchy service lets businesses centrally define how to organize production assets within factories.

 - [Connected factory signal pipeline](../../example-scenario/iot/connected-factory-signal-pipeline.yml).
 The connected factory signal pipeline uses a common configuration interface based on OPC UA to connect heterogenous legacy and modern devices.